Give to the Master of Fine Arts in Writing Program

 Open Horizons | The Mapmakers Scholarship

 The Mapmakers Scholarship fund is named after Mapmaker, an early collection of poems by MFA faculty member Kwame Dawes.
 Professor Dawes has been a leader in the program’s mission to diversify the writers we serve and create equity.
 In helping us name the fund, he said, “The title characterizes what I think of myself as both a writer and as an advocate for the work of others and as someone who tries to open new territories for those who have not had access.”
-This current use fund offers $1,000 - $8,000 in tuition to exceptional students of color.
+This current use fund offers partial tuition scholarships to exceptional students of color.